mattbierner/blog.mattbierner.com/_posts/2018-05-08-mini-empires.md

 {% include youtube.html width="560" height="315" src="https://www.youtube.com/embed/rhdahHBC5gE" %}

-And here's a visual representation of the each color's coverage:
+And here's a visual representation of each color's coverage:

 {% include youtube.html width="560" height="315" src="https://www.youtube.com/embed/OzytodYre5c" description="Color coverage of the map.
 Played at 2x the speed as the other examples" %}